-Surface Pro 4, Surface Pro (5th Gen), Surface Pro (5th Gen) with LTE Advanced, Surface Pro 6, Surface Laptop (1st Gen), Surface Laptop 2, Surface Studio (1st Gen), Surface Studio 2, Surface Book, Surface Book 2, Surface Go, and Surface Go LTE use a new firmware interface called Surface UEFI (Unified Extensible Firmware Interface).
+Surface Pro 4, Surface Pro (5th Gen), Surface Pro (5th Gen) with LTE Advanced, Surface Pro 6, Surface Laptop (1st Gen), Surface Laptop 2, Surface Studio (1st Gen), Surface Studio 2, Surface Book, Surface Book 2, Surface Go, and Surface Go with LTE Advanced use a new firmware interface called Surface UEFI (Unified Extensible Firmware Interface).

 Surface UEFI offers new features, including faster startup and improved security.
 It replaces BIOS (basic input/output system).
 You can use Surface UEFI to manage the firmware features on your Surface.

 Under normal circumstances, there’s no need for you to change UEFI settings.
 If you change these settings, you risk the security and functionality of your Surface.

 - How do I get to the UEFI settings?

 How do I get to the UEFI settings?

 Video: Get to UEFI settings on a Surface

 You can adjust the UEFI settings only during system startup.
 To load the UEFI firmware settings menu:

 - Shut down your Surface and wait about 10 seconds to make sure it's off.